 Technical risk: How big are the technical challenges of the project?

 Resources financial: What are the financial resources to execute this project?

 Resources people: Do you have the skills and bandwidth to execute this project?

 What is the economic impact of the project?

 Use the Boston Consulting Group (BCG) priority matrix template, if you need to distribute money or resources across your business units or products.
-Find your poor dogs, question marks, stars and cash cows.
-This template is one of the most cited management frameworks and delivers best outcomes for high-level, strategic decisions.
+Find your poor dogs, question marks, stars, and cash cows.
+This template is one of the most cited management frameworks and delivers the best outcomes for high-level, strategic decisions.

 Market growth rate (y-factor)

 What is the growth rate of your business units or products in their respective markets?

 Relative market share (x-factor)

 What is the relative share of your business units or products in their respective markets?